gaiaresources/abis-mapping/docs/models/markdown/Schema.schema.md

 # Schema

-Model for overall schema object of a schema definition.
+Model for a template's schema descriptor.

 Typically defined using a `schema.json` file within a template's file structure.
 All properties are currently defined by the [frictionless table schema](https://specs.frictionlessdata.io/table-schema/)